Nazi human experimentation: Sterilization and fertility experiments

 From about March 1941 to about January 1945, sterilization experiments were conducted at Auschwitz, Ravensbrück, and other places.
 The purpose of these experiments was to develop a method of sterilization which would be suitable for sterilizing millions of people with a minimum of time and effort.
 The targets for sterilization included Jewish and Roma populations.
 These experiments were conducted by means of X-ray, surgery and various drugs.
 Thousands of victims were sterilized.
 Sterilization was not limited to these experiments, with the Nazi government already sterilizing 400,000 people as part of its compulsory sterilization program.

 One prominent scientist in this domain was Carl Clauberg, who initially X-rayed women to make sure that there was no obstruction to their ovaries.
 Over the next three to five sessions, he injected caustic substances into their uteruses without anesthetics.
 Many died, others suffered permanent injuries and infections, and about 700 were successfully sterilized.
 The women who stood against him and his experiments or were deemed as unfit test subjects were sent to the gas chambers.

 Intravenous injections of solutions speculated to contain iodine and silver nitrate were similarly successful but had unwanted side effects such as vaginal bleeding, severe abdominal pain, and cervical cancer.
 Those who developed cancer were vivisected, with their cervixes and wombs removed.
 Therefore, radiation treatment became the favored choice of sterilization.
 Specific amounts of exposure to radiation destroyed a person's ability to produce ova or sperm, sometimes administered through deception.
 Many suffered severe radiation burns.

 The Nazis also implemented X-ray radiation treatment in their search for mass sterilization.
 They gave the women abdomen X-rays, men received them on their genitalia, for abnormal periods of time in attempt to invoke infertility.
 After the experiment was complete, they surgically removed their reproductive organs, without anesthesia, for lab analysis.

 M.D.
 William E. Seidelman, a professor from the University of Toronto, in collaboration with Dr. Howard Israel of Columbia University, published a report on an investigation on the medical experimentation performed in Austria under the Nazi regime.
 In that report, he mentions a Doctor Hermann Stieve, who used the war to experiment on live humans.
-Stieve specifically focused on the reproductive system of women.
-He would tell women their date of death in advance, and he would evaluate how their psychological distress would affect their menstruation cycles.
-After they were executed, he would dissect and examine their reproductive organs to investigate this hypothesis.
+Stieve specifically focused on the reproductive system of women, and was known to use the organs of executed criminals for his studies.
+While Seidelman said it "appear[ed] to be incorrect", other sources say that he would tell women set to be executed by the Gestapo their date of death in advance, and he would evaluate how their psychological distress would affect their menstruation cycles.
 Allegedly, some of the women were raped after they were told the date when they would be killed so that Stieve could study the path of sperm through their reproductive system.
-However, this has been called into question as there is no evidence that Stieve ever studied sperm migration, a subject not mentioned in his papers.
+However, this has been called into question, as there is no evidence that Stieve ever studied sperm migration, a subject not mentioned in his papers.